PYTHON

 Python Dictionary: Syntax and Examples [Python Tutorial]

 In Python, a dictionary (or dict) is a built-in data type for storing data in key-value pairs.
-While keys must be immutable (e.g., integers or strings), values can have any type, including lists or other dictionaries.
+While keys have to be immutable (e.g., integers or strings), values can have any type, including lists or other dictionaries.

 How to Use Python Dictionaries